Optomechanical quantum bus for donor spins in silicon: Concrete implementation

+In the numerical modeling in Sections \ref{sec_readout} and \ref{sec_spinspin} we have concentrated on very low thermal phonon populations and single-spin coupling for practical numerical reasons.
+They demonstrate the interplay between the Rabi detuning and thermal phonon number that we must fulfill in order to rely on analytical estimates.
+One main message from them is that to reach the state-of-the-art two-qubit gate fidelity will require both ground state cooling and improvements in the linewidths whereas the spin readout using changes in the mechanical resonance frequency should be achievable with current structures, and possibly at elevated temperatures.

+A practical question for experiments is to ask at what temperature can the readout work with the above estimated coupling rates, for both single spins and ensemble of spins.
+To answer this, we can do some estimates based on the analytical formulae, \( \Delta \omega_m = \lambda^2 \Omega_R / [ 2(\omega_m^2 - \Omega_R^2) ], \) which can be written as

-Now, let us combine the COMSOL simulations with the Qutip simulations in Sec.~\ref{sec_readout} and compare how well the different proposed device will perform for the spin-qubit readout.
-When $\Delta_R \ge$ 4 kHz, we see from Fig.~\ref{200hzqiskit} that coupling strength of 3 kHz is enough for a successful spin-qubit readout and there $\lambda < \Delta_R$.
-The simulated coupling from the magnetic field gradient of a 310 nm thick magnet in Fig.~\ref{magnetComsol} shows that $\lambda$ = 3 kHz is easily reached with implantation precision of 50 nm from the nanobeam's top edge, which is within the reach of current ion implentation technologies.
+Now, for numerical estimates we must assume something about the detuning.
+Below we will assume that $\Delta_R = \sqrt{n_{th}}\lambda $ and also that microwave driving is at resonance with the bare qubit frequency.
+The calculated change in the resonance frequency as a function of $\omega_m$ and the coupling strength $\lambda$ at few different temperatures is shown in Fig. \ref{fig:readout_temperature}.
+To take a concrete example, let's consider a 3 MHz resonator, and assume we will need a 30 Hz shift, to be able to detect the shift.
+This would mean we need $\lambda = 3$ kHz at 0.1 K, $\lambda = 12$ kHz at 1.0 K and $\lambda = 50$ kHz at 4 K temperatures.
+Comparing to the COMSOL simulations above, the simulated coupling from the magnetic field gradient of a 310 nm thick magnet in Fig.~\ref{magnetComsol} shows that $\lambda$ = 3 kHz is reached with implantation precision of 50 nm from the nanobeam's top edge, which is within the reach of current ion implentation technologies.
 Thus, the magnetic field gradient coupling is strong enough for single-donor readout within the current fabrication capabilities.
+On the contrary, even for the optimized strain coupling device geometry the single-donor coupling strength is at most 0.4 kHz.